Bomb targets Montenegrin newspaper critical of government

-BELGRADE (Reuters) - A bomb blast shook the offices of Montenegro’s leading daily Vijesti in the latest attack on a newspaper known for its criticism of the authorities under long-term leader Milo Djukanovic.
+BELGRADE (Reuters) - A bomb blast overnight shook the offices of Montenegro’s leading daily Vijesti in the latest attack on a newspaper known for its criticism of the authorities under the country’s long-term leader Milo Djukanovic.

 No one was hurt in the blast, which appeared to target a room used by editor-in-chief Mihailo Jovovic, shattering windows and damaging the facade of the building in the capital, Podgorica, shortly before midnight.